BiodiversityView FAQs

 With our reporting tools, you can get an initial BNG screening assessment.
 We have several products in our suite that can support your specific needs.
 We welcome the opportunity to discuss your requirements to recommend the best product for you.

-Map Impact’s satellite approach provides an initial screening assessment of a site (as well as ongoing monitoring), but does not replace the need for an ecologist to provide an in-situ ground survey that is fully compliant with the requirements of the Defra Metric Calculator.
+Map Impact’s satellite approach provides an initial screening assessment of a site (as well as ongoing monitoring) but does not replace the need for an ecologist to provide an in-situ ground survey that is fully compliant with the requirements of the DEFRA Metric Calculator.